android/add-play-integrity-codelab/README.md

-# Codelab for Play Asset Delivery in native games
+# Codelab for adding Play Integrity to an Android application

 This repository contains the sample projects for the Add Play Integrity codelab.